-I can’t recall a single Thanksgiving at my parents’ house.
-There was the freezing Thanksgiving at the Grand Canyon.
+Growing up, I can’t recall a single Thanksgiving at my parents’ house.
+There was the frigid but beautiful, snow-dusted Thanksgiving at the Grand Canyon.
 One year, we had a lobster-themed Thanksgiving in Boston.
-Thanksgiving in Barcelona was one for the books.
-There was that time we all met up in Rio de Janeiro.
+Thanksgiving in Barcelona was filled with Gaudí and tapas.
+There was that time my brother, parents, and I all met up in Rio de Janeiro for endless art treks.
 And one of my all-time favorites was driving down to Cabo San Lucas from Southern California for an epic Mexican road trip adventure through small, tumbleweed towns along the entirety of the Baja Peninsula.
 But actually sitting at the table at home?
-If it happened, it was maybe a small handful of times and clearly was surpassed by these incredible journeys.
+If it happened, it was maybe a small handful of times and clearly my memory of it has been clouded by these incredible journeys.

 My mother is Polish and my father is Romanian and somehow Thanksgiving never meant much to them.
 What did mean a lot to them was the fact that no matter what, we all had four days off.
-My mom always said it was the best deal: you take three days off, and you get nine.
-My folks love traveling, so pulling us out of school for three days so that we could have a week-long adventure was far more of a priority to them than any amount of food that just didn’t resonate with our Eastern European palates.
+My mom always said Thanksgiving was the best vacation deal: You take three days off, and you get nine.
+My parents love traveling, so pulling us out of school for three days so that we could have a week-long adventure was far more of a priority to them than any amount of food that just didn’t resonate with our Eastern European palates.

-Thanksgiving is a time that people often set aside for family and friends, to put everything on hold for a little bit and be together, talk, and create memories.
-What better way to do that than to travel together?
-If you’re thinking of breaking (or creating a new) tradition and hitting the road on Thanksgiving, here are some tips to help you make the most of the voyage.
+Thanksgiving is a time that people often set aside for family and friends, to be together, talk, and create memories.
+During the pandemic, many were forced to put that tradition on hold.
+As friends and families gather again, they may be thinking of ways to create new traditions.
+What better way to do that than by hitting the road on Thanksgiving?
+Here are some tips to help you make the most of the holiday voyage.

-As for domestic travel, while you are competing with the masses for flights nationwide, if you get past that hurdle (road tripping is one great way to do so), hotels are often a bit less in demand during this time of year than compared to the high summer season or the end of December.
+As for domestic travel, while you are competing with the masses for flights nationwide, if you can get past that hurdle (road-tripping is one great way to do so), hotels are often a bit less in demand during this time of year than compared to the high summer season or the end of December (try to offset your dates if possible for better prices and availability).
 Be sure to look for last-minute travel deals that can inspire an impromptu adventure.

 Popular domestic destinations feel quieter over Thanksgiving than at other times of year, which gives traveling during the end of November a peaceful charm.
 Most places are already decked out for the holidays too, so they’ll feel beautifully festive but placid—the calm before the holiday storm.